Descanonge/neba/docs/source/existing_modules.rst

 The features managed by the modules presented underneath inherit from abstract classes that define the API for that feature.
-Note that they are not defined through the :external+python:mod:`abc` module, and thus will not raise if instanciated.
+Note that they are not defined through the :external+python:mod:`abc` module, and thus will not raise if instantiated.
 These classes are more guidelines than strict protocols.

 .. note:: For developers